xorbitsai/inference/doc/source/models/custom.rst

    }

 * model_name: A string defining the name of the model.
 The name must start with a letter or a digit and can only contain letters, digits, underscores, or dashes.
+* context_length: An integer that specifies the maximum context size the model can accommodate, encompassing both the input and output lengths.
+It defines the boundary within which the model is designed to function optimally.
 * model_lang: A list of strings representing the supported languages for the model.
 Example: ["en"], which means that the model supports English.
 * model_ability: A list of strings defining the abilities of the model.
 It could include options like "embed", "generate", and "chat".
 In this case, the model has the ability to "generate".
 * model_specs: An array of objects defining the specifications of the model.
 These include: